 Make an Easter bingo card out of cute, clip art images.
 Mix the order up for each card you print.
 Cut up one card and place the images in an Easter basket.
 Give the kids jelly beans to use as bingo markers.
 Pull one image at a time out of the basket and show it to the kids.
 They must mark the spot that matches.
 Play until someone gets a bingo.

 Basket Head Relay Race

 Divide kids into two teams.
 Set up a racecourse that starts and ends at the same spot.
 Along the course, place two colored eggs in as many spots as you have players.
 Have one player from each team stand at the start/finish line.
 Give those players a basket.
 Then, have one player from each team stand at the intervals where you’ve placed the eggs.

 When you signal the start of the race, the two players at the starting line must put the baskets on their heads and hop like bunnies to their closest teammates.
 Their teammates will pick up the eggs and place them in the baskets.
 The baskets are then handed off to the waiting players, who also put them on their heads and hop like bunnies to the next set of players.
 The race continues with the collecting of eggs and handing off of the baskets to the next players.
 The first team to collect all of their eggs and hop with the baskets on their heads to the finish line wins.

 04 of 20

 For this game of tag, the person who is “it” is the bunny, and must wear bunny ears.
 Everyone else is a runaway egg.
 The bunny has to gather his eggs into the basket.
-Place a hula hoop on the ground to serve as the basket.
+Place a hula hoop on the ground to serve as the basket, or mark off a circle or square.
 When the bunny tags an egg-player, that player must go and stand in the basket.
 Play until all of the eggs have been collected.
 Then assign a new player to be the bunny.Continue to 5 of 20 below.

 05 of 20